SeisSol/SeisSol/Documentation/build-dependencies.rst

    make install
    cd ../..

+Eigen conveniently uses CMake as a build system for itself.
+It is used in SeisSol for setting up matrices and other numerical computations, and optionally, also as code generator backend for matrix chain products.

+Installing Easi
+"""""""""""""""

+Easi is used for setting up the model parameters.
-Lastly, we need easi which is (most likely) not already installed on your system or as a module file, as it is a more SeisSol-specific library.
+It is (most likely) not already installed on your system or as a module file, as it is a more SeisSol-specific library.
-It is used for setting up the model parameters.
-Here you can find the `installation instructions <https://easyinit.readthedocs.io/en/latest/getting_started.html>`_.
+You can find the installation instructions for it `under this link <https://easyinit.readthedocs.io/en/latest/getting_started.html>`_.

 And with that, we're good to go!

 Code Generators for CPUs (optional, recommended)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For CPU code generators, we support the following:

-- Eigen
-- libxsmm (libxsmm\_gemm\_generator) for small matrix multiplications
-- PSpaMM (pspamm.py) for small sparse matrix multiplications (required only on Knights Landing or Skylake)
+We support the following CPU code generators:

+- libxsmm (``libxsmm\_gemm\_generator``) will give reasonable performance on most ``x86`` machines.
+Its JIT variant also supports ARM CPUs.
+- PSpaMM (``pspamm-generator``): can handle some special cases faster; recommended mostly on AVX512-capable machines in conjunction with LIBXSMM.
+Otherwise slightly slower than LIBXSMM.
+- Eigen: should work on all available architectures, but slower.
+Recommended, if you have trouble with the afore-mentioned code generators.

 Note that using Eigen does not result in any additional dependencies, since it is needed in SeisSol anyways.

-Other than that, we recommend using the combination libxsmm and PSpaMM.
+These GEMM generators are used to create optimized code for small matrix-matrix multiplications; as such their requirements differ from the usually-used BLAS libraries.

 For GPU code generators, we currently only support gemmforge and chainforge, and the latter (chainforge) is recommended.

-Installing Libxsmm
+Installing Libxsmm (CPU)
-""""""""""""""""""

-(to save data, we only use a shallow clone)
+""""""""""""""""""""""""

 .. code-block:: bash